Gapless Phases in (2+1)d with Non-Invertible Symmetries: Gapless Phases from DW Theory

 \begin{itemize} \item {\bf $\langle e^2\rangle$ Condensed Interface:} We compactify the left interval as (\ref{bonkers1}), which results in a non-trivial local operator.
 For the reduced TO, this is a reducible BC

 where $\fB_{e}$ is the $e$-condensed (Dirichlet) boundary condition of the $\Z_{2}$ SymTFT.

-The KT transformation takes a theory with $\Z_{2}$ symmetry and output a theory with $\Z_{4}$ symmetry.
+The KT transformation takes a theory with $\Z_{2}$ symmetry and output a theory with $\Z_{4}$ symmetry, whose associator is modified according to $\omega$.
 We first discuss the KT transformation of the gapped phases with trivial $\omega$.
 The KT transformation of the $\Z_{2}$ SSB phase is the $\Z_{4}$ SSB phase.
 The KT transformation of the $\Z_{2}$ trivial is the $\Z_{2}$ SSB phase, where the $\Z_{4}$ symmetry is partially broken down to $\Z_{2}$.
 Finally, the KT transformation of the SPT phases becomes the stacking of the $\Z_{2}$ SSB and the $\Z_{2}$ SPT phase, which we denote as $\Z_{2}$-SSB $\boxtimes$ $\Z_{2}$-SPT.

 Now we choose $\Bphys$ to be a $\Z_{2}$ symmetric theory $\fT_{\Z_2}$.
 The KT transformed phase transition is given by \be

 \ee

 The $\Z_{4}$ symmetry acts by exchanging the two vacua.
 If $\fT_{\Z_2} = \text{Ising}$, this theory describes the phase transition between the $\Z_{4}$ SSB and the $\Z_{2}$ SSB phases.
 If $\fT_{\Z_2} = \text{Ising}\boxtimes \Z_{2}\text{-SPT}$, this theory describes the phase transition between the $\Z_{4}$ SSB and the $\Z_{2}$-SSB $\boxtimes$ $\Z_{2}$-SPT phases.